Great Lakes Salmon Fishing: River Fishing Tactics Of Guides

 A Salmon that ran the river in high water

-This river came up about 1 foot overnight and got a little off-colored and thousands of salmon started their run.
+This river came up about one foot overnight and got a little off-colored, and thousands of salmon started their run.

-In very shallow rivers it will often take a big rain to raise the water levels up enough to first attract the salmon to that river, and then to get them to run up the river.
+In very shallow rivers, it will often take a big rain to raise the water levels up enough to get them to run up the river.

 This is the easiest way to predict the salmon runs.

 When the rivers are very low, the river that enters the lake is slower and doesn’t go very far out into the lake.
-As the river waters rise the current will flow further out onto the lake and the further it flows the more fish will swim through that current and trigger a run.
-A river that only flows a few hundred yards will only attract so many fish but a strong current that flows a mile out into the lake will attract a lot more fish.
+As the river waters rise, the current will flow further out onto the lake, and the further it flows the more salmon will swim through that current and trigger a run.
+A river that only flows a few hundred yards will only attract so many fish, but a strong current that flows a mile out into the lake will attract a lot more fish.

 Temperatures Trigger Runs Of Salmon